Eli-Parker/Eli-Parker/README.md

 Always looking to collaborate so send me a ping if you have any cool ideas

 - 🔭 I’m currently working on - A Portfolio website using react and three-js (commonly called React-Three-Fiber)!
-- 🌱 I’m currently learning - Three.JS, React, R3F, Blazor, C#
+- 🌱 I’m currently learning - Three.JS, React, R3F, c++
 - 👯 I’m looking to collaborate on - Anything cool; VESC Onewheel programming stuff (one day)
 - 🤔 I’m looking for help with - Blazor and React!
 - 💬 Ask me about - Onewheels, My latest project, which coffee shop in SLC is best